jdtorres96/al-folio/_pages/publications.md

 ## Work in progress
+State Building and Fiscal Capacity in the Late Spanish Empire (with Giorgio Chiovelli, Leopoldo Fergusson, Luis Martinez, and Felipe Valencia)

 Shaping inequality?
-Agrarian institutions, property rights and landlord empowerment (Master's thesis)
+Property rights, landed elites and public lands in Colombia

 Skin in the game: labor shocks and redistributive preferences in Colombia

-Putting the eggs in multiple baskets: export promotion in Colombia during the 1960s.
+Putting the eggs in multiple baskets: export promotion in Colombia during the 1960s